 The imaging performance is average.
 The weighted group delay is at 0.21, which is quite good.
 The GD graph also shows that the group delay response never crosses the audibility threshold, suggesting a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were well-matched in amplitude and frequency response.
 However, we measured a big mismatch in the phase response, which could skew the stereo image and create holes in it.

-The isolation performance of the Senso Bluetooth Headphones is sub-par.
+The isolation performance of the SENSO Bluetooth headphones is sub-par.
 In the bass range, where the rumble of airplane and bus engines sit, they don't achieve any isolation.
 In the mid-range, important for blocking out speech, they isolate by about 8dB, which is about average.
 In the treble range, occupied by sharp sounds like S and Ts, they isolate by about 21dB of reduction.

 The leakage performance is excellent.
-The significant portion of their leakage is spread over a very narrow range in the treble range, around 2KHz and 6KHz.
+A significant portion of their leakage is spread over a very narrow range in the treble range, around 2KHz and 6KHz.
 This makes their leakage very thin and sharp sounding.
 The overall level of their leakage is also very low.
 With the music at 100dB SPL, the leakage averages around 28dB SPL, and peaks at around 40db SPL, which is way below the noise floor of the average office.

-The integrated microphone of Senso Bluetooth Headphones is sub-par.
+The integrated microphone of SENSO Bluetooth headphones is sub-par.
 In quiet environments, speech recorded or transmitted with this mic will sound a bit thin, but it'll also be prone to pops and rumbling noises.
 It will also sound quite muffled and lacking in detail, which could make it a bit difficult to understand.
 In noisy situations, they will struggle to separate speech from background noise even in moderately loud places, like a busy street.

-The microphone of the Senso Bluetooth Headphones has a sub-par recording quality.
+The microphone of the SENSO ActivBuds S-250 Bluetooth Headphones has a sub-par recording quality.
 LFE (low-frequency extension) is at 20Hz, which is good, but the bump in mid-bass can make this mic prone to pops and rumbling noises.
 The dip around 200Hz makes speech recorded/transmitted with this mic a tad thin sounding.
 The HFE (high-frequency extension) of 1.6KHz is sub-par, making speech noticeably muffled and lacking in detail.
 This will negatively affect the intelligibility of speech.